-Backyard Chicken Pilot Program
+Backyard Chicken Program

 Passed January 25, 2023, Ordinance 3259-23 establishes regulations for the issuing of backyard chicken permits and the keeping of backyard chickens.